Susan Engberg

-Susan Engberg (born June 12, 1940, in Dubuque, Iowa) is an American novelist and award-winning author.
+Susan Engberg (June 12, 1940 – October 10, 2021) was an American novelist and award-winning author.

 Biography

-Susan Engberg is of German and Danish descent.
+Susan Engberg was of German and Danish descent.
 After graduating Phi Beta Kappa from Lawrence University in Wisconsin with a degree in English, Engberg worked at the Metropolitan Museum of Art in New York, at Yale University, and as an editor for the Iowa Review.

-Engberg is the author of four short story collections.
-Her first collection, Pastorale, was called “so good that [it] could change your life” by Russell Banks in the New York Times.
+Engberg was the author of four short story collections.
+Her first collection, Pastorale, was called “so good that [it] could change your life” by Russell Banks in The New York Times.
 She followed this up with A Stay by the River and Sarah's Laughter.
 Her latest collection, Above the Houses, was called "gorgeously crafted" in a review in Publishers Weekly, which added that "Engberg's quiet denouements feel wholly integral to these tales of quiet desperation."

-Engberg currently lives in Milwaukee with her husband, Charles, an architect and jazz musician, and their two daughters.
+Engberg lived in Milwaukee with her husband, Charles, an architect and jazz musician, and their two daughters.
+She died in 2021, following a five-year illness.